jimmycamangon/j-c-portfolio/README.md

 # About Me

 Hello!
-I'm Jimmy Camangon, a Software Developer with a passion for creating innovative and user-friendly web applications.
+I'm Jimmy Camangon, a Programmer with a passion for creating innovative and user-friendly web applications.
 I'm dedicated to continuous learning and strive to contribute to the world of technology through my coding skills.
 Below, you'll find an overview of my skillset and a bit about me.

 ## Skills